umbraco/UmbracoDocs/umbraco-workflow/email-templates.md

----
-meta.Title: "Umbraco Plumber Localization" meta.Description: "Localization settings for Umbraco Plumber"
-versionFrom: 8.0.0
-versionTo: 10.0.0
----

 # Email Templates

 All email templates are fully localized where translations exist.
 You can edit the email templates in the Backoffice or in your IDE.
-By default, Umbraco Plumber's email templates are available in the default language.
+By default, Umbraco Workflow's email templates are available in the default language.

 ## Creating an Email Template